QUESTIONS AND ANSWERS

 Q: Anything else I need to know?

-A: That covers most of the initial questions that people ask—if you have others, please do give us a call or send email!
+A: That covers most of the initial questions that people ask—if you have others, please do give us a call or send an email!
 We’re always happy to chat.

 So what is included in the price of the ASA sailing courses?